 Interactions between your drugs

-There were no interactions found in our database between methadone and Synthroid.
-However, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between methadone and Synthroid.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Methadone is in the drug class narcotic analgesics.